 Limit on credit.
-In figuring the foreign tax credit limit, discussed later, income from a sanctioned country is a separate category of foreign income.
+In figuring the foreign tax credit limit, discussed later, income from a sanctioned country is a separate category of foreign income unless a Presidential waiver is granted.
 You must fill out a separate Form 1116 for this income.
 This will prevent you from claiming a credit for foreign taxes paid or accrued to the sanctioned country.

 Example.
-You lived and worked in Libya until August, when you were transferred to Italy.
+You lived and worked in Syria until August, when you were transferred to Italy.
 You paid taxes to each country on the income earned in that country.
-You cannot claim a foreign tax credit for the foreign taxes paid on the income earned in Libya.
-Because the income earned in Libya is a separate category of foreign income, you must fill out a separate Form 1116 for that income.
-You cannot take a credit for taxes paid on the income earned in Libya, but that income is taxable in the United States.
+You cannot claim a foreign tax credit for the foreign taxes paid on the income earned in Syria.
+Because the income earned in Syria is a separate category of foreign income, you must fill out a separate Form 1116 for that income.
+You cannot take a credit for taxes paid on the income earned in Syria, but that income is taxable in the United States.

 Figuring the credit when a sanction ends.
-Table 1 (below) lists the countries for which sanctions have been lifted.
-For any of these countries, you can claim a foreign tax credit for the taxes paid or accrued to that country on the income for the period that begins after the end of the sanction period.
+Table 1 lists the countries for which sanctions have ended or for which a Presidential waiver has been granted.
+For any of these countries, you can claim a foreign tax credit for the taxes paid or accrued to that country on the income for the period that begins after the end of the sanction period or the date the Presidential waiver was granted.

 Example.
-The sanctions against Country X were lifted on July 31.
+The sanctions against Country X ended on July 31.
 On August 19, you receive a distribution from a mutual fund of Country X income.
 The fund paid Country X income tax for you on the distribution.
-Because the distribution was made after the sanction was lifted, you may include the foreign tax paid on the distribution to compute your foreign tax credit.
+Because the distribution was made after the sanction ended, you may include the foreign tax paid on the distribution to compute your foreign tax credit.

 Amounts for the nonsanctioned period.
-If a sanction period ends during your tax year and you are not able to determine the actual income and taxes for the nonsanctioned period, you can allocate amounts to that period based on the number of days in the period that fall in your tax year.
-Multiply the income or taxes for the year by the following fraction to determine the amounts allocable to the nonsanctioned period.
+If a sanction period ends (or a Presidential waiver is granted) during your tax year and you are not able to determine the actual income and taxes for that period, you can allocate amounts to that period based on the number of days in the period that fall in your tax year.
+Multiply the income or taxes for the year by the following fraction to determine the amounts allocable to that period.